TheJumpCloud/jcapi-ruby/jcapiv2/docs/CommandsApi.md

 # **graph_command_traverse_system**
 > Array&lt;GraphObjectWithPaths&gt; graph_command_traverse_system(command_id, content_type, accept, opts)

-List the Systems associated with a Command
+List the Systems bound to a Command

-This endpoint will return Systems associated with a Command.
+This endpoint will return all Systems bound to a Command, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths.
-The `attributes` object is a key/value hash of attributes specifically set for this group.
+The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this Command to the corresponding System; this array represents all grouping and/or associations that would have to be removed to deprovision the System from this Command.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/commands/{command_id}/systems ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/commands/{Command_ID}/systems \\   -H 'accept: application/json' \\   -H 'content-type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Example
 ```ruby